 Tradescantia Nanouk Propagation

 To propagate Tradescantia Nanouk you can use one of the three propagation methods listed below:

 - stem cutting in water

 - stem cutting in soil

 The easiest and most popular method is propagation via stem cuttings in water.
 To propagate a plant using this method, you’ll need to:

 - Take a few inches long stem cutting of Tradescantia Nanouk using scissors.
 You should cut just below a leaf node

-- Place the cutting into a container with fresh water, make sure that at least 2 nodes are in water and that the leaves are out of the water
+- Place the cuttings into a container with fresh water, make sure that at least 2 nodes are in water and that the leaves are out of the water

-- Make sure the cutting gets bright indirect light
+- Make sure the cuttings gets bright indirect light in your home

 - Replace the water once a week